Your Care Providers

 in your care.
 This physician may examine you, may order or perform diagnostic

 tests and recommend a course of treatment to your attending physician.

 Your attending physician considers the recommendations of the consulting

 The Emergency Department physician manages your care while you are a patient

-in the Emergency Room or until your doctor takes over your care there.
+in the Emergency Department or until your doctor takes over your care

 Primary Care or Family Physician

-illnesses that do not require admission to a hospital.
-Your primary care
+treats you for illnesses that do not require admission to a hospital.

 while they are hospitalized, but return them to the care of their family